Welcome to today's edition of the Rush 24-7 podcast.

 And one of the things that they're still operating under, folks, is that Trump is going to implode and destroy himself.

-Somebody has put together a video, and it takes 15 or 20 minutes to watch it, of everybody they can think of, assuring everybody that Trump would never win.
+Somebody has put together a video, and it takes 15 or 20 minutes to watch it, of everybody they can think of assuring everybody that Trump would never win.

-Every comedian you can think of, Hollywood actors, uh Nancy Pelosi, Bernie Sanders, Chuck Schumer, virtually everybody laughing about the possibility of Trump becoming president.
+Every comedian you can think of, Hollywood actors, Nancy Pelosi, Bernie Sanders, Chuck Schumer, virtually everybody laughing about the possibility of Trump becoming president.

 Every one of them to a man or woman saying not possible.